Deyan’s last option

-Deyan was about to leave for Seattle when ALL News spoke to Kelly.
-But his departure was delayed based on the results of his last bone marrow biopsy.
-His response to three doses of inotuzumab ozogamicin (Besponsa®) “to get him overseas” was better than expected.
+Deyan was about to leave for Seattle but his departure was delayed based on the results of his latest bone marrow biopsy.
+His response to three doses of inotuzumab ozogamicin “to get him overseas” was better than expected.

 “It worked too well and knocked out all his cells,” said Kelly.